deislabs/hippo-cli/README.md

 `HIPPO_PASSWORD`.
 (The equivalent command line options are `--hippo-url`, `--hippo-username` and `--hippo-password`.)

-If you want to review the proposed bindle rather than pushing it, pass `--action prepare -d <staging_dir>`.
+If you want to review the proposed bindle rather than pushing it, pass `hippo prepare -d <staging_dir> .`.
 This will stage the bindle to the specified directory but _not_ push it.
-(If you later want to push it, you can do so using the separate `bindle` tool.)
-If you want to push the generated bindle but not notify Hippo, pass `--action bindle`.
+If you want to push the generated bindle but not notify Hippo, use `hippo bindle .`.

 In a CI environment you can supply the `-v production` option to suppress version mangling.
 This will create and upload the bindle with the version from `HIPPOFACTS`, without the